-What is ISRO’s ‘fat boy’ GSLV Mk III satellite?
+What is ISRO’s ‘fat boy’ GSLV Mk III?
 Everything you need to know

-The satellite will use an indigenous Cryogenic rocket stage.
+The rocket will use an indigenous Cryogenic rocket stage.
 The first time the LVM 3 made a test flight was on December 18, 2014 as the LVM3-X/CARE mission, lifted off from Sriharikota.

-The Fat Boy satellite is 43.43 metres in height and 4 metre round.
+The Fat Boy is 43.43 metres in height and 4 metre round.
 It has a lift off mass of 640 tonnes, equal to the weight of 200 elephants.
-As opposed to the GSLV Mk II which can only place 2 tonne class of satellites in space, the GSLV Mk III will be able to place 4 tonne class satellites into Geosynchronous Transfer Orbits.
+As opposed to the GSLV Mk II which can only place 2 tonne class of satellites in space, the GSLV Mk III will be able to place 4-tonne class satellites into Geosynchronous Transfer Orbits.

 The indigenous cryogenic stage LVM 3 placed in the satellite also makes it capable of placing heavy payloads into Low Earth Orbits of 600 km altitude.
 The C25, powered by CE-20, is India’s largest cryogenic engine which has been designed and developed by the Liquid Propulsion Systems Centre of ISRO.
 A cryogenic engine provides more thrust for every kilogram of cryogenic propellant – liquid hydrogen or liquid oxygen – that it burns.
 It can store 27 tonnes of such propellant, with a thrust of 186 kiloNewton.